Hamchin/Chrome-Extension-General/README.md

 - Automatically delete unnecessary history when closing tabs
 - Automatically clear downloaded items

+## All URLs

+- Select text and click the button to translate English into Japanese

 ## Video Sharing Website

 - Press <kbd>p</kbd> to Picture-in-Picture